 Organizing corner cabinets can be REALLY hard.
 They are often awkward but do have good storage space.
 In this post, I share some of the ways I organized mine an how a simple $15 changed how much easier it was to use!

-You know you all wanted to see it.
+You know you all want to see it.

 Admit it.

-SO, yesterday I decided to tackle this wonky cabinet we have by our oven (wonky bing a very technical term).
+SO, yesterday I decided to tackle this wonky cabinet we have by our oven (wonky being a very technical term).
 Here’s a “zoomed-out” picture to show you it’s in a “wonky” spot.
 I know you know what I mean.
+You really can only mostly see the cabinet door.

 Ok, so here’s our kitchen.
 TO the left is our fridge, and to the right is the entry into the dining area (which we use as my blogging shrine…).
 The cabinet in question is the one there on the right at the bottom.
-Its door is open, it’s a tiny door and a big cabinet that extends back behind the stove.
+Its door is open, it’s a tiny door and a big cabinet that extends back to the wall to the right of the stove.
+It leaves you reaching WAY back there.

 Anyone else have a cabinet like this?